yc-7/AYMSKYT/README.md

 ```

 ## Sources:

 *Packages:*

-The packages used by this application are specified in `requirements.txt`.
+The packages used by this application are specified in `requirements.txt`
 The exact version of each package used by this application can also be found in this same file.

+For the implementation of notifications we used this [guide](https://www.digitalocean.com/community/tutorials/how-to-send-web-push-notifications-from-django-applications)
+and adapted it to work with our project.

+Some code has been taken and adapted from the 5CCS2SEG Clucker project.